 The cruise terminal has been given recent approval to expand by the government and city of Lisbon, and one has to wonder: how long is it before the Venice Syndrome sets in.
 Creating responsible travel in Lisbon looks set to be a challenge.

-What is the message in this?
 It’s certainly not that taking trams is bad.
 A key part of responsible travel, and no less so in Lisbon, is to take public transportation wherever possible.
 The message is to be aware that visitor numbers are starting to put pressure on this city.

 Resolution to this problem cannot come from travellers alone, although it does help for us to be aware of the issue.
 Avoiding Airbnbs and choosing hotels instead (see our recommendations above) helps to avoid the issue of inflated property prices and locals being pushed out.

 Ultimately, the city authorities and tourist boards need to weigh up what is best for their city, take action accordingly, and resolve issues of poor planning.
 One must hope that Lisbon won’t wait until that time is too far in the past.
 For further perspective on the problem, this article lends additional perspective.